 Thanks for visiting my Tesla Financial Report page.
 On this page, you will be able to find preliminary information about Tesla's current financial performance as well as some historical track records and trends.

-For a more detailed examination of Tesla's financial performance, please check out the "Financial Report".
-In this report, written by myself, Paul Borosky, MBA., Doctoral Candidate, and published author, you will find:
+For a more detailed examination of Tesla's financial performance, I offer two reports, which are "A Beginner's Guide to Tesla 2021 Financial Analysis" and "Tesla 2021 Financial Report by Paul Borosky, MBA."
+Both reports are written by myself, Paul Borosky, MBA., Doctoral Candidate, and published author, and include:

-- Summarized income statement for the last 5 years.
+- Summarized income statements for the last 5 years.

-- Summarized balance sheet for the last 5 years.
+- Summarized balance sheets for the last 5 years.

-- Five year’s worth of over twenty common financial ratios presented with formulas, calculations, and analysis tips for each ratio.
+- Five years’ worth of over twenty common financial ratios presented with formulas, calculations, and analysis tips for each ratio.

 - Line by line description, explanation, and analysis tip for most financial statement line items and financial ratios.

 - Professional financial analysis tips are provided in each section to help YOU conduct your OWN financial analysis!

 - Each section includes an “in other words” segment.
 This is where I use plain English to explain concepts.

 For a MORE in-depth review of the company's financial statements and ratios, make sure to buy my "Tesla 2021 Financial Report".
 The financial report includes all aspects of my "Beginner's Guide" plus a whole lot more...